DavideDAlessandri/Master_Thesis/README.md

 ![alt text](https://github.com/DavideDAlessandri/Master_Thesis/blob/main/Visual%20Studio%202022%20Projects/pic.png?raw=true)

 ### Usage
 To use this tool, open the project in Visual Studio 2022 and build it.
+Alternatively, go to "Visual Studio 2022 Projects/Esp32_24_sensors/Esp32_24_sensors/obj/Debug" and run the ".exe" file.
+This tool works in association with the relative ESP32 script.

 ---
 ## Author